Jelov/dibjets/README.md

 ##Remarks
 * To prevent confusion, centrality bin number in the code is always 0-200 (except tagging efficiency correction functions), and shown as 0-100% only in the plotting.
+* For the additional help on the helpers, look at `helpers/README.md`.